 \section{Results and Discussion}

-Main results on the CLEAR2 data set are reported in Table~\ref{tab:results:clear2}.
-It reports the complexity of the models in terms of number of parameters, the overall accuracy and accuracy dependent on question's type.
-First we report two theoretical baselines given by random chance and majority class answers.
-Then we report results based on the baseline model \VisualFiLM using the initial configuration described in Section \ref{exp:initial_config}.
-This architecture achieves the lowest accuracy of all tested models with 62.3\% in comparison with all tested models.
+Main results on the CLEAR2 data set are presented in Table~\ref{tab:results:clear2}.
+The complexity of the models in terms of number of parameters, the overall accuracy and accuracy dependent on question's type are reported.
+Results from two theoretical baselines - random chance and majority class answers - are first given.
+Then we report results from the \VisualFiLM baseline model with the initial configuration described in Section \ref{exp:initial_config}.
+This architecture achieves the lowest accuracy of 62.3\% in comparison with all tested models.
 As expected, the pre-learned knowledge gathered in a visual context does not transfer directly to the acoustic context.
 Mel spectrograms have a very different structure than visual scenes features.